ragunath1242001/tsg_semantic_observability-demo/website/docs/deployment/README.md

 - Clean Database (`--clean-database`): Removes the Postgres database release, this will ensure all existing state is removed before redeployment.
 - Diff (`-d, --diff`): Shows the [Helm Diff plugin](https://github.com/databus23/helm-diff) diff based on the existing deployed charts and the config that will be deployed.
 - Dry-run (`--dry-run`): Shows all commands the tool otherwise would execute, will not execute any commands
-- Assyme yes (`-y`): Assume yes for all questions the CLI tool otherwise would ask the user.
+- Assume yes (`-y`): Assume yes for all questions the CLI tool otherwise would ask the user.
 Usefull in automation, where all flags are set via the command line options.

 The CLI tool will ask for confirmation before executing the commands (except when assume yes is enabled):